Friends-From-The-City/TeamOps/UX/Design/Design Management.md

 * Iterating and posting, then evangelizing the change you came up with
 * Showing designs to colleagues for feedback before an issue is created

+## Designer Workflow Across Tools
+will support the flexibility of any design workflow, while featuring a simplified way to share of Design work.
+It would allow for independent design deadlines or separate milestones from engineering, and empower the Designer to easily track/follow the issue through to production.

+## Target Audience and Experience
+Design Management is targeted at product designers who collaborate with product managers and software developers.

+The minimal user journey provides designers with the ability to upload mockups to an issue, and for point of interest discussions to happen on each image.
+Over time these mockups can be updated to resolve the discussions.
+As the mockups are changed, new versions will be created to facilitate iteration.

+We have achieved the core workflow for a design persona on a GitLab Issue and are considering how to build additional Design Management features targeted at software developers and product managers to expand our growth.